-Bell hooks in her novel Feminism is For Everybody suggests that patriarchal power is the main component of inequality as people, especially women, in America are not warrented to have the same rights in order to keep men in power.
+bell hooks in her novel, Feminism is For Everybody, suggests that patriarchal power is the main component of inequality, as people, especially women, in America are not warranted to have the same rights in order to keep men in power.
 Freedom is something that we have in America and is not present at all in Cuba.
-Although men and women in Cuba are treated equally for the most part, the problem is there is no rights at all for anyone so none of the men can even have rights over women because these rights do not even exist.
-The way Cuba tries to influence the youth is to maintain power is just like how the patriarchy tries to lessen women’s political activeness and power in the workplace to maintain and even gain power.
+Although men and women in Cuba are treated equally for the most part, the problem is that there are no rights at all for anyone, so none of the men can even have rights over women because these rights do not even exist.
+The way Cuba tries to influence the youth is to maintain power, just like how the patriarchy tries to lessen women’s political activeness and power in the workplace to maintain and even gain power.
 This is a strict parallel.

 Castro’s regime is something very closely related to the patriarchy.
-Castro, now deceased, was apart of the toxic patriarchy.
-The Cuban governments hunger for absolute power and greediness and need to maintain that power very much reminds me of the hetero-white-cis -normative society we live in today in the United States.
+Castro, now deceased, was part of the toxic patriarchy.
+The Cuban government’s hunger for absolute power, greediness, and need to maintain that power very much reminds me of the hetero-white-cis -normative society we live in today in the United States.
 Just like Castro during his time of dictatorship, typically the White heterosexual man is greedy and feels the need to be superior to women and will maintain their power in any way possible.

 I began to ask Estela about any negativity she has been faced with being that she is a Cuban immigrant and there is a lot of stereotypes surrounding that.
-She said that fortunately she has never experienced any negative stereotyical comments towards her personally but she did experience stereotypes towards Cubans as a whole when the movie Scarface came out.
-Estela discussed that that movie shaped a lot of peoples opinions about Cubans.
-She explained “this is gonna sound strange but i think, as a whole, for a while there when Scarface came out, we were all kind of considered “oh you must be another Scarface, you must be selling drugs.
-You may be kind of like a mafia.”
+She said that fortunately she has never experienced any negative stereotypical comments towards her personally but she did experience stereotypes towards Cubans as a whole when the movie Scarface came out.
+Estela discussed that that movie shaped a lot of peoples’ opinions about Cubans.
+She explained, “this is gonna sound strange but I think as a whole for a while there when Scarface came out, we were all kind of considered ‘oh you must be another Scarface, you must be selling drugs.
+You may be kind of like a mafia.’
 We really are not like that.
 We are really hard working people but I think that’s mainly the stereotypical thing that you find on Cubans.”
-People have a single story narrative about Cubans which is that they are all apart of some drug circle which is evidently not accurate.
+People have a single story narrative about Cubans, which is that they are all apart of some drug circle which is evidently not accurate.